Differential Privacy Noise Budget Calculator

 2. Specify the Total Allowed Queries

 Enter how many queries or releases you plan to support under this budget.
-The tool divides the total ε evenly across this number, so doubling the query count halves the per-query epsilon.
+The tool divides the total ε evenly across this number, so a higher query count means less epsilon for each answer.

 3. Enter the Query Sensitivity (Δf)